danfuzz/samizdat/doc/library-guide/OneOff.md

 This function is intended for "sequence-like" values which have strongly-ordered constituent parts of some sort.

-#### `.toInt() -> int`

-Some values have an obvious correspondence to an integer quantity.
-If so, then this method can be used to access it.

-It is discouraged to bind this to a function that sometimes returns void;
-it is preferable to cause an error.

-It is also discouraged to use this method for lossy conversion.

 #### `.toString() -> string`

 Some values have an obvious correspondence to a string value.
 If